No configuration is required, all options have reasonable defaults.

 The response body to send back when a client is rate limited.

 May be a string, JSON object, or any other value that Express’s res.send method supports.
-It can also be a (sync/async) function that accepts the Express request and response objects and then returns a string, JSON object or any other value the Express res.send function accepts.
+It can also be a (sync/async) function that accepts the Express request and response objects and then returns a string, JSON object, etc.

 Defaults to 'Too many requests, please try again later.'